cpacker/MemGPT/memgpt/local_llm/README.md

 To get MemGPT to work with a local LLM, you need to have the LLM running on a server that takes API requests.

 For the purposes of this example, we're going to serve (host) the LLMs using [oobabooga web UI](https://github.com/oobabooga/text-generation-webui#starting-the-web-ui), but if you want to use something else you can!
-This also assumes your running web UI locally - if you're running on eg Runpod, you'll want to follow Runpod specific instructions (for example use [TheBloke's one-click UI and API](https://github.com/TheBlokeAI/dockerLLM/blob/main/README_Runpod_LocalLLMsUIandAPI.md))
+This also assumes your running web UI locally - if you're running on e.g. Runpod, you'll want to follow Runpod specific instructions (for example use [TheBloke's one-click UI and API](https://github.com/TheBlokeAI/dockerLLM/blob/main/README_Runpod_LocalLLMsUIandAPI.md))

 1. Install oobabooga web UI using the instructions [here](https://github.com/oobabooga/text-generation-webui#starting-the-web-ui)
 2. Once installed, launch the web server with `python server.py`